-If you are a homeowner looking to add convenience and value to your property, a home lift or personal elevator would make your life so much easier.
+If you are a homeowner looking to add convenience and value to your property, a home lift or personal elevator would make your life much easier.

 Types of Elevators According to Mechanism: